 Arashiyama bamboo forest is one of Kyotos top visited sights, but it's for good reason.
 The best way to explore the bamboo forest in Kyoto is by taking the walking path through the forest and explore the magical feeling there.
 It is open 24 hours a day and only a 10 minute walk from the train station.

 The best thing about this place is it is absolutely FREE to visit.
 We all love free things to do, don't we!

 Fushimi Inari-taisha shrine

-Highlight: Stop for lunch at Mendaka for fire ramen, the best ramen we had in all of Japan (and EVER)!
+Highlight: Stop for lunch at Menbaka for fire ramen, the best ramen we had in all of Japan (and EVER)!

 Kyoto's most famous geisha district.
-Tourists visit here hoping to catch a rare sighting of a geiko or a maiko.
-Tourists can dress up in the traditional clothing of a geisha and samurai and take a walk around the Gion streets, we did this 4 years ago and it was a lot of fun to be transformed and get some fun pictures in a beautiful setting.
-It's wonderful to take a walk through the charming streets that are filled with teahouses and traditional wooden buildings, it really feels the true heart of Imperial Kyoto.
+Tourists visit here hoping to catch a rare sighting of a geiko or a maiko, however it is likely that if you think you saw one, it is actually just a sighting of a tourist dressed up in the traditional clothing of a geisha.
+It's wonderful to take a walk through the charming streets that are filled with teahouses and traditional wooden buildings, it really feels like the true heart of Imperial Kyoto.

 Accommodation: Sakura Terrace– the Gallery Click here for accommodation info

 Use the JR pass to take the Shinkansen Hikari from Kyoto to Himeji station.
 (1 hour journey time)

 Himeji has very wide pavements with many cafes and restaurants around the station area.